1n4r1/1n4r1.github.io/_posts/2019-03-19-Hackthebox-Carrier-Writeup.md

 root@r1:~# ifconfig eth2 10.120.15.10 netmask 255.255.255.0 up
 {% endhighlight %}

-Capture the traffic with netcat
+Capture the traffic with netcat.<br>
+If we wait couple of minutes, there is a connection from remote host.<br>
+By sending a response message "331 Please specify the password.", we can ahieve a password for user root.
 {% highlight shell %}
 root@r1:~# nc -nlvp 21
 nc -nlvp 21